 Ask yourself for example: “Does my product help reduce customer churn?”, “Will it lead to an increase in repeat buys?”, or “Will my product create up-sells to higher priced products or cross-sells to other products in their portfolio?”.

-You could also increase revenue by helping them to better target and acquire new customers in existing markets or gain access to new markets.
+You could also increase revenue in B2B sales by helping them to better target and acquire new customers in existing markets or gain access to new markets.

 2. Optimize Costs